microsoft/AcademicContent/Workshop/16. Cognitive Toolkit/Microsoft Cognitive Toolkit HOL.md

 1. The script will download a number of libraries and install them on your computer.
 This will take a few minutes to complete.
 Once the script is finished, you will be shown a command that activates the CNTK Python environment.
 Copy this command to the clipboard.

-1. The script will download a number of libraries and install them on your computer.
-This will take a few minutes to complete.
-Once the script is finishes, the script will notify the user with a message about examples and tutorials along with a **source** command that will activate the **CNTK environment**.
-Copy and paste or type command into the Terminal window.

 	![Copying the command to activate the environment](Images/source-command.png)

 	_Copying the command to activate the environment_